Description

 MaxDD:

-• The maximum DrawDown over 5 years of WisdomTree International Hedged Quality Dividend Growth Fund is -19.5 days, which is larger, thus better compared to the benchmark SPY (-24.5 days) in the same period.
+• Looking at the maximum reduction from previous high of -19.5 days in the last 5 years of WisdomTree International Hedged Quality Dividend Growth Fund, we see it is relatively larger, thus better in comparison to the benchmark SPY (-24.5 days)

 MaxDuration: